opsmop/opsmop/README.md

 ===========================

 The purpose of the Opsmop community is to come together to build the ultimate configuration tool we all want to use.

-Contributions are greatly appreciated and will be open starting December 1st.
-Until then, we're moving things around and establishing a solid baseline, as well as gathering your feedback and ideas.

-Take a look at the development guide on the website for starters and feel free to browse around the code - there are some areas that are still undergoing heavy refactoring.

-If this project seems interesting to you, we highly recommend joining the OpsMop forum linked below.
+If this project seems interesting to you, we highly recommend joining the [forum](https://talk.msphere.io).

 Twitter
 =======